BennyMcBenBen/spring-jackson-joda-example/README.md

 spring-jackson-joda-example
 ===========================

-Example Spring Web MVC REST service which supports a PUT operation where the request body contains a Joda DateTime.
+Example Spring Web MVC PUT method with a DateTime in the JSON request body.